Mirio1010/map-project/SUPABASE_SETUP.md

   lat DOUBLE PRECISION,
   lng DOUBLE PRECISION,
   rating INTEGER DEFAULT 5,
-  created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  expires_at TIMESTAMP WITH TIME ZONE, -- NULL for permanent pins, timestamp for temporary pins created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );